-Mr. Laviolette is currently employed as Vice President for Palisade Global Investments.
+Mr. Laviolette is currently employed as President for Goldspot Discoveries Corp/ President/Director Newfound Gold Corp/ Director of Goldspot Discoveries and Casino Gold Corp.
 His responsibilities include market/portfolio analysis, appraising and vetting assets on a technical basis, providing valuation estimates, and reviewing corporate financial statements.
-In addition, Denis serves as President of Palisade Resources Corp and CEO of Goldspot Discoveries Inc.Mr.
-Laviolette was employed as a mining analyst with Pinetree Capital Ltd. ("Pinetree") in Toronto since February 2014 to September 2015.
+Mr. Laviolette was employed as a mining analyst with Pinetree Capital Ltd. ("Pinetree") in Toronto from February 2014 to September 2015.

 His responsibilities at Pinetree include market/portfolio analysis, reviewing and vetting assets from a technical perspective and providing valuation estimates, analyzing and summarizing technical reports on resources, feasibility and corporate financial statements.

 Mr. Laviolette has been and is currently chief geologist/partner/operator of M.A.
 Resources Ltd., a privately held alluvial mining and exploration company in Ghana since February 2013 to the present time.

 From February 2012 to February 2013, he was the senior geologist for Buccaneer Gold Corp. in Ghana.
 From February 2011 to February 2012, he was the senior project geologist for Xtra-Gold in connection with its Kibi Gold Belt, located in the Apapam Concession in Ghana.
 From March 2010 to February 2011, Mr. Laviolette was a Production Geologist for Kirkland Lake Gold Inc. at its Macassa Gold Mine in Kirkland Lake, Ontario.
 From November 2009 to March 2010, he was a Production Geologist for Lakeshore Gold Corp. at its Timmins West Mine, in Timmins, Ontario.